 For a salaried person who trades in stocks, filing an income tax return can be a tricky job.
-Traders today have so much of compelling options that are varying on the instrument, the frequency of trade and the volume in order to manage their capital more wisely and then achieving of trading objectives.
-Traders can either fill the ITR-2 form, that is meant for the salaried person with no professional business income or ITR-4 which is for income which is derived either from business or from profession.
+Traders today have so many compelling options that are varying on the instrument, the frequency of trade and the volume in order to manage their capital more wisely and then achieving of trading objectives.
+Traders can either fill the ITR-2 form, that is meant for the salaried person with no professional business income or ITR-4 which is for income which is derived either from business or from the profession.

 However, deciding the right form and to fill it in the right manner has always been a difficult task.
 So understanding the process of taxation treatment business for the trading activities in India is very important in order to achieve the goals accordingly.

 Trader or Investor?

 Income from investment activity or trading can also be classified into four different categories: